pbsf/helltriangle/README.md

 Tested using Python 2.7.

-To test it run the helltriangle.py file passing an input.
+To test it run the helltriangle.py file passing an input. <br />
-For example:
+For example: <br />
 $ python helltriangle.py [[6],[3,5],[9,7,1],[4,6,8,4]]

-To run all tests run the class tests.py:
+To run all tests run the class tests.py: <br />
 $ python AllTests.py